 The Zoom App Marketplace was launched in October 2018.
 The app distribution platform is populated with native and third-party integrations designed to enhance the Zoom video conferencing experience.

-Zoom has 1,211 apps available for download on the Zoom App Marketplace (as of February 2021).
+Zoom has 1,211 apps available for download on the Zoom App Marketplace.
 The number of available apps has increased by more than 500% since January 2020, when only 200 apps were featured on the marketplace.

 There have been more than 6 million total app installs on the Zoom App Marketplace.

 Zoom app downloads

 Based on data from Sensor Tower, the Zoom mobile app was downloaded 38 million times in January 2021 across the App Store & Google Play combined.

 17 million downloads came from the Play Store, while the remaining 6 million installs came from iOS.